gaperez64/regvsjax/README.md

 ```
 in the directory where you cloned the repo.

+Several configuration values can be set in the `config.ini` file.
+These change
+the behavior of the scripts described below.

+## Testing
+The `test.py` utility runs a comparison of the simulated dynamics against data
+obtained from R. Manansala's model.
+It plots the differences as a final step.
+We consider a discrepancy of ~20 individuals per compartment to be reasonable.
+Anything larger than this should be considered a bug or a mismatch in
+dates/rates/data in general.

 ## Simulating
-The `sim.py` utility can be used to simulate (a determinist version of) the
+The `sim.py` utility can be used to simulate (a deterministic version of) the
 baseline situation.

+### Caching (the burn-in) data
+You can use the `burn.py` script to simulate the model from start date to
+burn-in date and to save the distribution of the population in
+`data/afterBurnIn.csv`.

 ## Lower and upper bounds of vaccination rates
 The `rate_min_max.py` script goes through all vaccination programs in the